 Race day breakfast

-On race day, it’s important that you get a good carbohydrate-based breakfast that you know works best for you.
-The strategy is clear: Don’t eat or drink anything you haven’t tried before because you have developed good habits and changing on that on race day is not a good idea.
+On race day, you must get a good carbohydrate-based breakfast that you know works best for you.
+The strategy is clear: Don’t eat or drink anything you haven’t tried before because you have developed good habits and changing that on race day is not a good idea.